Isotopes of darmstadtium: Hot fusion

 The result revealed how compound nuclei such as this fission predominantly by expelling magic and doubly magic nuclei such as 132Sn (Z = 50, N = 82).
 No darmstadtium atoms were obtained.
 A compound nucleus is a loose combination of nucleons that have not arranged themselves into nuclear shells yet.
 It has no internal structure and is held together only by the collision forces between the target and projectile nuclei.
 It is estimated that it requires around 10−14 s for the nucleons to arrange themselves into nuclear shells, at which point the compound nucleus becomes a nuclide, and this number is used by IUPAC as the minimum half-life a claimed isotope must have in order to be recognized as being discovered.

 The 232Th+48Ca reaction was attempted again at the FLNR in 2022; it was predicted that the 48Ca-induced reaction leading to element 110 would have a lower yield than those leading to lighter or heavier elements.
-Six atoms of 276Ds were reported, with lifetimes ranging between 9.3 us and 983.1 us; four decayed by spontaneous fission and two decayed via a two-alpha sequence to 272Hs and the spontaneously fissioning 268Sg.
-Detailed decay and cross-section data are not yet available.
-The JINR team intends to repeat this reaction in 2023 at a higher beam energy to corroborate these findings and search for the still-unknown 274Ds and 275Ds.
+Seven atoms of 276Ds were reported, with lifetimes ranging between 9.3 us and 983.1 us; four decayed by spontaneous fission and three decayed via a two-alpha sequence to 272Hs and the spontaneously fissioning 268Sg.
+The maximum reported cross section for the production of 276Ds was about 0.7 pb and a sensitivity limit an order of magnitude lower was reached.
+This reported cross section is lower than that of all reactions using 48Ca as a projectile, with the exception of 249Cf + 48Ca, and it further supports the existence of magic numbers at Z = 108, N = 162 and Z = 114, N = 184.
+In 2023, the JINR team repeated this reaction at a higher beam energy and also found 275Ds.
+They intend to further study the reaction to search for 274Ds.
+The FLNR also successfully synthesised 273Ds in the 238U+40Ar reaction.

 As decay product

 Darmstadtium has been observed as a decay product of copernicium.
-Copernicium currently has seven known isotopes, four of which have been shown to alpha decay into darmstadtium, with mass numbers 273, 277, and 279–281.
+Copernicium currently has seven known isotopes, five of which have been shown to alpha decay into darmstadtium, with mass numbers 273, 277, and 279–281.
 To date, all of these bar 273Ds have only been produced by decay of copernicium.
 Parent copernicium nuclei can be themselves decay products of flerovium or livermorium.
 Darmstadtium may also have been produced in the electron capture decay of roentgenium nuclei which are themselves daughters of nihonium and moscovium.
 For example, in 2004, the Dubna team (JINR) identified darmstadtium-281 as a product in the decay of livermorium via an alpha decay sequence: